diegomezg/devops-trainee-program-azure/08 - Microsoft Azure Essentials/06-azure-container-registry.md

     - Document the commands that you used to achieve the instructions.
     - Take a screenshot of the resources in your resource group in the portal.
+    - Take a screenshot of the Deployment center of your app with the Registry settings.
-    - Take a screenshot of your site deployed in your app service.
+    - Take a screenshot of your site deployed in your app service, include url, that must match with the name of your web app.

 # Evaluation
 ## Overall Evaluation